DComm2013Network/CutThePower/README.md

-BigProjectGame
+[GAME_NAME]
 ==============

+Welcome to the repository for [GAME_NAME].

 This is the repository for the Big Term Project.
-This will be updated as the project develops
+This will be updated as the project develops.